 In the early stages, it isn’t necessary to come up with a detailed business strategy.
 Simple is good.
 It means you can remember it and use it to inform the decisions you make on the fly.
 However, once you have your main goals fleshed out, it is sensible to go into greater detail on the what, when, how, and why.

-Problem-solving is a lot easier on paper using imaginary scenarios.
+Problem-solving is a lot easier on paper using imaginary scenarios, than when faced with the stress of a real life problem.
 Try and think through every possible thing that might go wrong.
 Plan ahead and work out different investment strategies, so you can see which one works best.

 Step 4 – Cash Flow Projections